MyC1oudRepo/Repository/Export_data_from_Oracle_RDS/README.md

 <strong>Log in to the Oracle XE database with SQL*Plus</strong>

-Find the ORACLE_SID and ORACLE_HOME variables.
-You can check the Oracle Services.
+Check the OracleServiceXE to get the ORACLE_SID and ORACLE_HOME.

 ![image](https://github.com/MyC1oudRepo/Repository/assets/151183434/5ba269d4-2b56-43e3-8206-744193486e90)